Easter at Real Foods

 The Saxons converted to Christianity and started to celebrate the death and the resurrection of Christ which coincided with Eostre, so that's what the early church in Britain called the celebration, Eostre or Easter in modern English.

-The egg, representing fertility and re-birth in pagan times, was also adopted as part of the Christian Easter festival and it came to represent the 'resurrection' or re-birth of Christ after the crucifixion, Some Christians believe it is a symbol of the stone blocking the Sepulchre being 'rolled' away.
+The egg, representing fertility and re-birth in pagan times, was also adopted as part of the Christian Easter festival and it came to represent the 'resurrection' or re-birth of Christ after the crucifixion.
+Some Christians believe it is a symbol of the stone blocking the Sepulchre, or tomb, being 'rolled' away.